-In Year 9 Drama, students will be given opportunities to refine their knowledge and skills to present drama as an event, by safely using processes, techniques and conventions of drama.
-Students develop drama based on devised drama processes and appropriate, published script excerpts (e.g. Australian drama pre-1960 or world drama), using selected drama forms and styles.
-Student work in devised and scripted drama is the focus of reflective and responsive processes supported through scaffolded frameworks using drama terminology and language.
-Knowledge and skills in Drama are developed through one or more of the following drama styles: melodrama, neoclassical drama, multiformed devised drama, commedia dell'arte, or Kabuki theatre.
+In Year 9 Drama, students will be given opportunities to create and extend their knowledge in performance and design skills.
+Students develop performances based on devised drama and published script excerpts, using selected drama forms and styles.
+Student focus on developing their communicating skills, expanding their creative ideas and collaborating with their peers.
+Knowledge and skills in Drama are developed through a variety of drama styles: melodrama, neoclassical drama, multi-formed devised drama, commedia dell'arte, or Kabuki theatre.